High-Flyers: Atlas Air’s First Flight Attendant Crew Celebrates Milestone Anniversary

 Atlas welcomes the Purdue University Chapter of Women in Aviation to CVG.

-The first event was hosted by Atlas’ Global Operating Operations Center (GOC).
+The first event was hosted by Atlas’ Global Operations Center (GOC).
 Students from Purdue University’s Women in Aviation Chapter attended a dynamic Power Panel featuring Atlas and Polar leaders and toured the FAA Tower at Cincinnati/Northern Kentucky International Airport (CVG).

 Speakers on the Power Panel included Atlas Air’s Kimberly Black, Director, Business Management, Tracy Duwel, Director, Human Resources Operations, Jamie Handley, Vice President, Express Operations, SOC, 767 Captains Taylor and Shawn Montgomery and Polar’s Ingrid Chariah, Senior Director, Network Planning and Alliances.